Enter your zip to

 Repairs

-By the time most homeowners are ready to remodel or use a Bath Fitter liner, they are working with an older bathroom and all the problems that can come along with it.
+By the time most homeowners are ready to remodel or fit a bath, they are working with an older bathroom and all the problems that can come along with it.
 Repairing a leak in the faucet, for instance, can run between $150 and $350, on average.
 Repairs to existing bathroom tile might run between $300 and $800.
 And if you choose to refresh the grout in your current surround, you’re looking at between $600 and $1,750 for the job.

 Upgrades